 Photo: Sarah Deragon, Portraits to the People

 We’re two San Francisco Bay Area moms with a passion for cooking, eating and exploring the world through food.
-We met while volunteering at a local school-gardening nonprofit and immediately bonded over a love of ramen, farmers’ markets and planning vacations around “where to eat.”
+We met while volunteering at a local school-gardening nonprofit and immediately bonded over a love of ramen, farmers’ markets and planning life and vacations around “where to eat.”

 We started A Little Yumminess to share recipes from around the world, favorite foodie destinations and ideas for bringing up adventurous eaters.
 We teach globally-inspired cooking classes for kids, families and adults at 18 Reasons and other Bay Area venues as well as “cooking around the world” summer camps for kids.
 We’re regular contributors to the San Jose Mercury News’ food section and Savvy Source and have been featured in such places as the New York Times, Small Magazine, Red Tricycle and the Marin Mommies blog.